hmcts/rse-cft-lib/README.md

     boot-->etc[Additional service classloaders...];
 ```

-Isolated classloaders allow different versions of the same class to coexist within the same JVM, thus allowing each service to have a different version of common dependencies such as spring boot.
+By running each spring boot application in its own classloader dependency conflicts are avoided; each application can have its own unique dependency graph.

 ### Project structure

 #### lib/bootstrapper

-Handles the cftlib bootstrapping process; an application that creates each of the necessary classloaders to run each of our spring boot applications.
+An application that creates each of the necessary classloaders to run our spring boot applications and defines the Cftlib API (but not its implementation).

+This project runs on the system classloader, meaning it is provided on the classpath to the JVM upon launch.
+Since it is on the system classloader it is also accessible to the isolated classloaders that run our applications.

-This project is necessarily dependency free to avoid polluting the system classloader upon which it runs.
+This project should be dependency free to avoid polluting the system classloader upon which it runs

 #### lib/injected